- Reward and benefits

-The FC leads the way in encouraging a strong forestry industry in Britain based not just on commercial success, but on a much wider appreciation of the many values that people attach to the nation’s forests and woodlands.
-Broadly, the FC is concerned with the formation and management of national forests, the encouragement of forestry on private estates, research development, and outdoor recreation.
+We lead the way in encouraging a strong forestry industry based not just on commercial success, but on a much wider appreciation of the many values that people attach to the nation’s forests and woodlands.
+Broadly, we are concerned with the formation and management of national forests, the encouragement of forestry on private estates, and research development.
 Multi-purpose use is an important aspect of forestry policy.
 The emphasis has widened from encouraging timber production to the provision of social and environmental benefits arising from planting and managing attractive, as well as, productive woodlands.

 Recognised as a Crown Body, our staff are Civil Servants.